agda/agda-pkg/README.md

     $ apkg install http://github.com/jonaprieto/agda-prop.git
 ```

+- from a tar ball file (coming soon).

 ### Installation of multiple packages at once

 We may want to install multiple libraries at once,
 so we have two options: